memfault/interrupt/_drafts/faster-builds.md

 The first and easiest thing to do to speed up builds is ensure you are building with multiple threads.
-Make, IAR, and Keil all support parallel compilation, so ensure you and the entire team are using it.
+Make, IAR, and Keil all support parallel compilation, so ensure you and the entire team have enabled this.

 Below are some times recorded compiling the example project with GCC and different thread counts.